jdxyw/generativeart/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/jdxyw/generativeart/master/LICENSE)

-generativeart is a Go package to generate many kinds of generative art.
+generativeart is a `Go` package to generate many kinds of generative art.
+The code is collecting some excellent generative art (implemented in `R` or `Processing`), and implement them in `Go` again.
 Currently, it supports the following type.

 - Maze
 - Julia Set